dhansel/ArduinoFDC/README.md

 disk drives.
 It can read/write 5.25" DD (360KB), 5.25" HD (1.2MB), 3.5" DD (720KB)
 and 3.5" HD (1.44MB) disks.

-The library comes with an example sketch which provieds "ArduDOS", a (very) minimal DOS to browse/read/write the files on FAT (MS-DOS) formatted disks directly on the Arduino.
+The library comes with an example sketch which implements "ArduDOS", a (very) minimal DOS to browse/read/write the files on FAT (MS-DOS) formatted disks directly on the Arduino.
 Also included is a low-level disk monitor to directly access sector data on the disk.